Equipment and Environment Requirements

 Before Your Test Session Begins

-- Run a final ProctorU Systems Check and fix any issues before you check in for your test.
+- Run a final ProctorU Equipment Check and fix any issues before you check in for your test.
 All issues must be resolved before your appointment time.

 - Close all browsers and applications not needed for the test.
 This can help prevent bandwidth issues while you test.